aws-samples/aws-migops-guidance/User Guide/migration-journeys.md

 The following procedure shows you how to create a copy of a migration journey\.
 The copy that you create will have the same phases, modules, tasks, subtasks, task dependencies, acceptance criteria, and tools as the original journey\.
 In the copy, all the phases and modules will be in scope and the status of all the tasks will be `Planned`\.
 Attachments, assignees, and comments won't be included in the copy\.

-1. Open the AWS MigOps console at [https://prod.us-east-2.console.migops.migration-services.aws.dev/](https://prod.us-east-2.console.migops.migration-services.aws.dev/)\.
+1. Open the Migration Hub console at [https://prod.us-east-2.console.migops.migration-services.aws.dev/](https://prod.us-east-2.console.migops.migration-services.aws.dev/)\.

 1. In the left navigation pane, choose **Migration journeys**\.